 Most standard programs (word processing, spreadsheet, email and Internet browsing) are cross compatible on this

-Please see our Computer Purchasing page for recommendations and discounts available on
+Please see our Computer and Software Discounts page for recommendations and discounts available on

 a variety of computing resources for Columbia University Medical Center Students.